A finitely presented ${E}_{\infty}$-prop II: cellular context: Preliminaries

 \subsection{Free props and presentations}

-As described for example in \cite{fresse2010props}, the \textbf{free prop} $F(\B)$ generated by a \mbox{$\Sigma$-biobject} $\B$ is constructed using open directed graphs with no directed loops that are enriched with the following labeling: We think of each directed edge as built from two compatibly directed half-edges.
+As described for example in \cite{fresse2010props}, the \textbf{free prop} $F(\B)$ generated by a \mbox{$\Sigma$-bimodule} $\B$ is constructed using open directed graphs with no directed loops that are enriched with a labeling described next.
+We think of each directed edge as built from two compatibly directed half-edges.
 For each vertex $v$ of a directed graph $G$, we have the sets $in(v)$ and $out(v)$ of half-edges that are respectively incoming to and outgoing from $v$.
 Half-edges that do not belong to $in(v)$ or $out(v)$ for any $v$ are divided into the disjoint sets $in(G)$ and $out(G)$ of incoming and outgoing external half-edges.
 For any positive integer $n$, let $\overline{n} = \{1,\dots,n\}$ and $\overline{0} = \emptyset$.
 For any finite set $S$, denote the cardinality of $S$ by $|S|$.
 The labeling is given by bijections

 and

 for every vertex $v$.
 We refer to the isomorphism classes of such labeled directed graphs with no directed loops as $(n,m)$\textbf{-graphs}.
 We consider the right action of $\Sigma_n$ and the left action of $\Sigma_m$ on a $(n,m)$-graph given respectively by permuting the labels of $in(G)$ and $out(G)$.